palittaUniBO/Sketched-and-truncated-Krylov4MatrixEqs/README.md

 This software package includes the sketched-and-truncated and the (plain) truncated Krylov subspace methods for Sylvester matrix equations developed and analysed in the manuscript

 Sketched and Truncated Polynomial Krylov Subspace Methods: Matrix Equations.
 Davide Palitta, Marcel Schweitzer, Valeria Simoncini.
-ArXiv: 2311.16019
+Math Comp (2024)

 This software is intended to reproduce the numerical experiments illustrated in the manuscript mentioned above.
 The software has been developed by using Matlab, version 2022b.